Dan Aykroyd: The Blues Brothers

-Backed by such experienced professional R&B sidemen as lead guitarist Steve Cropper, sax man Lou Marini, trumpeter Alan Rubin, and bass guitarist Donald "Duck" Dunn, the Blues Brothers proved more than an SNL novelty.
+Backed by such experienced professional R&B sidemen as lead guitarist Steve Cropper, sax man Lou Marini, trumpeter Alan Rubin, and bass guitarist Donald "Duck" Dunn, The Blues Brothers proved more than an SNL novelty.
 Taking off with the public as a legitimate musical act, they performed live gigs and in 1978 released the hit album Briefcase Full of Blues (drawn from the fact that Aykroyd, as "Elwood Blues", carried his blues harmonicas in a briefcase handcuffed to his wrist in the manner of a CIA courier; Belushi originally carried the key to the handcuffs).
 Briefcase Full of Blues sold 3.5 million copies and is one of the highest-selling blues albums of all time.
-The band was much further popularized by the 1980 film The Blues Brothers, which Aykroyd co-wrote.
+The band was much further popularised by the 1980 film The Blues Brothers, which Aykroyd co-wrote.
 A sequel, Blues Brothers 2000, was released in 1998 with John Goodman as Belushi's replacement.

 Cherokee Studios in Los Angeles was a regular haunt for the original Blues Brothers in their early days.
 Belushi and Aykroyd became fixtures at the recording studio, while Blues Brothers band member Steve Cropper called Cherokee his producing home.
 When they needed a bass player, they were joined by another band member, Donald "Duck" Dunn.
 During this time, Cropper, along with producing partner and Cherokee owner Bruce Robb, worked on a number of music projects with the two comedians/musicians, including Belushi's favourite band, Fear, and later Aykroyd's movie Dragnet.

 The Blues Brothers Band continues to tour, both with and without Aykroyd.
 It features original members Cropper and Marini, along with vocalist Eddie Floyd.
 Aykroyd sometimes performs as Elwood, along with Belushi's younger brother Jim Belushi, who plays "Brother Zee" on stage.
 They are most frequently backed by the Sacred Hearts Band.